 • How would you describe your expenses as relating to your income?

 • Have you made any attempts to conceal an asset?

 • Have you made any recent attempts to transfer assets out of your name?

-At Prison Professor, we want our clients to understand the implications of every response they provide.
 All responses should harmonize with one another, because many officials who review them with a cynical eye.
 Individuals prepare well when they consider all ramifications of the answers they provide to financial questions during the presentence investigation.

 Questions that the probation officer may ask others:

 • How would you describe the defendant?

 • What is the status of your relationship with the defendant?

 • What influence has the defendant’s offense had on your relationship with the defendant?